duncanabraham/wmc/README.md

 ## It's a work in progress ...

 ## Introduction
-The WiFi Motor Controller is an innovative project that enables the control of a DC motor via WiFi, simplifying setups by eliminating the need for complex wiring beyond power supply.
+The WiFi Motor Controller is an innovative project that enables the control of a DC motor via WiFi, simplifying setups by eliminating the need for complex wiring beyond a power supply.
 This project is perfect for hobbyists and professionals looking to integrate motor control into their wireless systems.

 I don't know anyone else doing this and initial testing is going well.
-I think this could be a game changer for hobby robot projects.
+I think this could be a game changer for hobby robotics projects.
+With so many microcontroller boards and SBCs having WiFi, why not take advantage of the high bandwidth and wire-less operation!

 ![image](https://github.com/duncanabraham/wmc/assets/5994927/b1716846-3414-4d9a-984a-ab04700f69b3)